stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

         return dspy.Prediction(context=context, answer=prediction.answer)
 ```

-Having defined this program, let's now **compile** and optimize the predictors in it.

 ## Optimizing the Pipeline

 ##### Compiling the RAG program

 Having defined this program, let's now **compile** it.
 Compiling a program will update the parameters stored in each module.
-In our setting, this is primarily in the form of collecting and selecting good demonstrations for inclusion in your prompt(s).
+In our setting, this is primarily in the form of collecting and selecting good demonstrations for inclusion within the prompt(s).

 Compiling depends on three things:

 1. **A training set.** We'll just use our 20 question–answer examples from `trainset` above.
-1. **A metric for validation.** We'll define a quick `validate_context_and_answer` that checks that the predicted answer is correct.
-It'll also check that the retrieved context does actually contain that answer.
+1. **A metric for validation.** We'll define a simple `validate_context_and_answer` that checks that the predicted answer is correct and that the retrieved context actually contains the answer.
 1. **A specific teleprompter.** The **DSPy** compiler includes a number of **teleprompters** that can optimize your programs.

 ```python